Issue 03 · Decks

 Plan

-MLtitude proposes the slide plan — which of the forty-plus layouts to use and in what order.
+Mltitude proposes the slide plan — which of the forty-plus layouts to use and in what order.
 You see it before generation.
 Swap a layout if you want.

 III.